 * round-trip based on U.S. East Coast departure

-Total recommended credit for the summer term program is 6 semester/9 quarter hours.
+Total credit for the summer term program is 6 - 7 semester / 9 - 10.5 quarter hours.
 This designation is based on the number of hours students dedicate to the courses, both in and out of the classroom.

-All study abroad students are required to enroll in the two CIEE required courses.
-Students with no prior college-level Spanish, or equivalent, are required to take basic Spanish in place of the Ethics in Sports Development course.
-The Spanish requirement may be waived with written approval from participants’ home school advisor and the CIEE resident director.
+All study abroad students enroll in the two CIEE required courses.
+Students with no prior college-level Spanish, or equivalent, are required to take the one-credit Communicative Spanish course, which meets one hour each morning Monday through Thursday beginning the second week of the program.

 About the City